 Set on the outskirts of Quito in lovely surroundings, Hacienda Rumiloma is a charming property full of character, featuring a carefully blended mix of Ecuadorian and international features.
 Stunning views over Quito, Pichincha volcano or the surrounding Andean forest can be enjoyed from all of the rooms and throughout the common areas.

 All of the suites are spread across the grounds, some in individual casitas, and are brimming with antiques and art from all over Ecuador.
-Cozy sitting rooms, spacious bathrooms and private terraces or gardens feature throughout.
+Cosy sitting rooms, spacious bathrooms and private terraces or gardens feature throughout.

 The main hacienda building houses the restaurant which serves up a delicious menu of traditional Ecuadorian dishes with a hint of modern and international cuisine.
-There is also an Irish/Ecuadorian pub with a large open fireplace and comfortable seating, perfect for cozy evenings and enjoying a drink after a day of sightseeing.
+There is also an Irish/Ecuadorian pub with a large open fireplace and comfortable seating, perfect for cosy evenings and enjoying a drink after a day of sightseeing.

 Grazing llamas and a wide variety of native birds can be found in the neighboring national park, where a number of hiking trails are free to be enjoyed.
 Its position outside of Quito makes Rumiloma ideal for those who prefer to be a little closer to nature whilst retaining easy access to the city and its many attractions.